jakemcc/jakemccrary.com/source/_posts/2014-06-22-comparing-clojure-testing-libraries-output.markdown

            in actual, not expected: {:cheese 1}
 ```

-expectations does a pretty good job helping you as well.
+**expectations** does a pretty good job helping you as well.
 As before,
-you can clearly read the expected and actual values. expectations also
+you can clearly read the expected and actual values. **expectations** also
 provides some hint as to what is different between the maps.
 I find
 the English descriptions a bit easier to read than
-humane-test-output's diff view.
+**humane-test-output**'s diff view.
 Still seeing lines like line 7 (`in
 expected, not actual: null`) is a bit confusing and the output would
 be improved if it was suppressed.

-I'm just going to lump Speclj and Midje together.
+I'm just going to lump **Speclj** and **Midje** together.
 The output for each
 is below.
-They both improve over clojure.test by making it easy to see
+They both improve over **clojure.test** by making it easy to see
 the expected and actual value.
-The both don't do anything beyond that.
+They both don't do anything beyond that.

 ``` console Speclj
   4) map comparisons have nice error messages when extra entries keys present